Iterated Function Systems

 Suggestions and comments welcome

-This is the first version of IFS, and as such is to be thought of as a rough outline of a complete program.
+This is a rudamentary version a MacOS Application, and as such is to be thought of as a rough outline of a complete program.
 Let me know your thoughts about how the program should improve!

 This program is free for noncommercial use, but the copyright remains with the author.
 It may not be sold or included in any commercial collection without the express written approval of the author.